UbdaNam/automated-auditor/README.md

 ---

-**Note**: This is a complete implementation of the Digital Courtroom architecture as specified in the TRP1 Challenge Week 2 requirements.
+**Note**: This is not a complete implementation of the Digital Courtroom architecture.
 The system can audit arbitrary repositories against customizable rubrics with full forensic evidence collection and dialectical judicial synthesis.